nickrobertz/AudioSpectrogram/README.md

 Intuitive visualization of frequency vs. time.

-Customizable color mapping for clear readability.
+Customisable color mapping for clear readability.

 Lightweight and efficient for seamless use in DAWs.